 So, what do I get with online coaching?

 You also get plant-based nutrition coaching where you'll make changes one small - but powerful - habit at a time.
 We make sure that your nutrition supports your fitness and physique goals, including pre- and post-workout nutrition and any food-related lifestyle habits a client needs to work on.
-Oh, and I’m the master of creating food prep “hacks”, so I teach my clients those, too!
+Oh, and I’m the master of creating food prep “hacks”, so I teach our clients those, too!
 (Like how to prepare a week’s worth of vegan dinners in 60 minutes or less.)

-I don't give clients prescribed meal plans for the simple reason that they don't work.
+We don't give clients prescribed meal plans for the simple reason that they don't work.
 A diet plan is not empowering; it takes you away from your own decision-making process - which you need for long-term success.
 Not to mention, fitness coaches are not within their scope of practice to provide meal plans, even though many do so anyway!
 Only registered dieticians are legally qualified to create specific meal plans for their clients.
-Instead of restrictive meal plans, I empower you to take charge of your own nutrition in a way that works for you - and get kick-ass results in the process.
+Instead of restrictive meal plans, we empower you to take charge of your own nutrition in a way that works for you - and get amazing results in the process.

 So, you’re basically getting a friendly virtual kick in the ass, access to world-class individual coaching and support, plus all the know-how you need to nail your fitness goals – whatever they may be.